Missisquoi National Wildlife Refuge: Fauna

-Historically, the largest great blue heron rookery in Vermont is located on the refuge's Shad Island.
+The largest great blue heron rookery in Vermont has been on the refuge's Shad Island.
 This rookery fluctuates from about 250 to almost 600 nests each year.
-This rookery has been reduced in recent years, likely due to an increasing bald eagle population.
+This rookery has been reduced in since 2015, due to an increasing bald eagle population.
 More than 20,000 ducks converge on the refuge each fall and find habitat for feeding and resting.
 In the spring, a small percentage of those use the refuge habitats for nesting.
 All of Vermont's endangered black terns nest on the refuge.
 A significant percentage of Vermont's nesting ospreys are found on the refuge.
 Spiny softshell turtles, a state threatened species, use the refuge to feed and bask from April through September.
 Mammals that inhabit this refuge include raccoon, black bear, coyote, skunk, beaver, red fox, river otter, bobcat, porcupine, muskrat, and mink.